Tannaah/TACO-licious-Capstone-2/README.md

 -------------------------

-## How to Run
+## ⭐️ How to Run
+This was made using Java Code and was made in IntelliJ.
-Clone the repository from GitHub.
+1. Clone the repository from GitHub.
-Open the project in IntelliJ.
+2. Open the project in IntelliJ.
-Run Main.java to start the application.
+3. Run Main.java to start the application.

 -------------------------